Mental health prescriptions

 Regional reporting

 Information on mental health-related prescriptions can also be reported at a sub-jurisdictional level, within state and territory boundaries.
-See also Spotlight data.
+Refer also to the Spotlight data.

 This section was last updated in April 2024.